 For a photographer, the world in which your subject lives is as important as the subject itself.
-When shooting a product for an advertiser, you must decide how to present the product, and in what type of environment that’s best suited for your project.
-Where a product is set establishes a mood for the viewer whether on a conscious our subconscious level.
+When you need products shot for your business, you must decide not only how to present those product, but also determine the type of environment that’s best suited for your project.
+Where a product is set establishes a mood for your audience, whether it’s on a conscious our subconscious level.

 The Perfect Set: Shooting on Location

-A location scout can find a selection of locations for a photographer to choose from.
-And usually a location fee is paid to a homeowner or store owner.
-Retailers may, however, require you to shoot after hours so as not to disturb customers and that may call for overtime for any additional crew.
-But these expenses are minimal compared to building a set.
+A location scout can find a selection of locations for a professional photographer to choose from.
+Usually, a location fee is paid to a home or store owner.
+Retailers may, however, require you to shoot after hours so as not to disturb customers and that may call for overtime for any additional crew, but these expenses are minimal compared to building a set.

 The Perfect Set: Building from Scratch

-Other advantages include lighting, which is more easily manipulated as you won’t have to deal with windows with sun streaming in.
-Sometimes you may be shooting in the fall for a spring release.
+Advantages include lighting, which is more easily manipulated as you won’t have to deal with windows with sun streaming into your shots.
+Sometimes you may shoot in the fall for a spring release.
 You don’t want leafless trees peeking through windows and giving you away.
 With a created set you can eliminate windows or use a simulated background for the appropriate season.

-Also by building a set, you remove the pressure to be in and out as quickly as possible.
+By building a set, you remove the pressure to be in and out of a project as quickly as possible.
 You are not invading someone’s home or store, so you can take more time with lighting and propping.
-And if you need to create multiple rooms in one area, you have less time between shots as there’s no breakdown or traveling between shots.
+If you need to create multiple rooms in one area, you have less time between shots as there’s no breakdown or traveling between shots.

-The downsides to building a set are of course, the cost of the materials.
+The downsides to building a set are, of course, the cost of the materials.
 Plus, you’ll also want to hire a set designer unless you’re shooting on a white “cyc” or background.
 With an existing location, you need only to prop out what’s there.
 The cost of your set designer or prop stylist is significantly less if you don’t need to build from scratch, although room sets offer their own types of cost savings when you work with a multimedia studio that knows what it's doing.

 The Perfect Set: Using CGI

-One of the main perks of using CGI is not only control over the environment but longevity.
-If the setting is something needed for multiple uses with multiple angles and props over time, this makes it easier to revisit.
-When a setting is too cost-prohibitive to build such as a lush bedroom in Beverly Hills or a penthouse view from a New York apartment, CGI may make life simpler than trying to find something so specific at a reasonable location fee.
+One of the main perks of using CGI is not only control over the environment, but also longevity.
+If the setting is something needed for multiple uses with multiple angles and props over time, CGI makes it easier to revisit.
+When a setting is too cost-prohibitive to build something like a lush bedroom in Beverly Hills or a penthouse view from a New York City apartment, CGI may make life simpler than trying to find something so specific at a reasonable location fee.

 Also, CGI gives you flexibility to change colors and styles with a click.
-Perhaps you’re shooting a cabinet line for Ikea and you want to use the same kitchen setting, but cutting from one cabinet style to the next.
+Perhaps you have multiple cabinet lines and you want to use the same kitchen setting, but you want to cut from one cabinet style to the next.
 You certainly wouldn’t want to build 50 identical sets with different cabinets.

-Plus, CGI gives you the ability to have the 4th wall.
-When building a set, you have 3 walls and an open space where your camera and crew are positioned.
-With CGI, you can generate a 360 pan around a room and voila, no camera in sight.
+Plus, CGI gives you the ability to have the fourth wall.
+When building a set, you have three walls and an open space where your camera and crew are positioned.
+With CGI, you can generate a 360-degree pan around a room.
+Voila, no camera in sight.

 The biggest downside with CGI is time.
-Imagining and creating a realistic set takes time, and that is often not an option with your clients.
-But if the time is available, there is much to be gained with using this method of creating a set.
+Imagining and creating a realistic set takes time, and that is often not an option depending on your needs.
+If the time is available, there is much to be gained with using this method of creating a set.

 With each project you need to weigh your options, your deadline, and your budget to determine which method will work best.
 All three of these offer advantages and disadvantages.
 However, you must determine where you have the highest level of control and flexibility for each situation.